TriLinder/Manhunt/README.md

 ​	Highly configurable

+​	Multiple runners / hunters!

 ​	Impostor game mode!

 ​	Smart game request system (can be easily automated!)

 ​	The winner team gets a trophy!

+​	A compass for the hunters, pointing to the nearest runner.
+(Drop to refresh)